macropay-solutions/laravel-lumen-crud-wizard-decorator/README.md

         }
     }

-Note: The decorator undecorates the POST, PUT and PATCH requests into resource key value pairs and among them, each of the keys that belong to a relation is undecorated under the relation name key, resulting the same structure as when retrieving the resorce with that relation included **when the relation is one to one**.
-This facilitates the update on the relation also, if codded in the constroller of [laravel-lumen-crud-wizard](https://github.com/macropay-solutions/laravel-lumen-crud-wizard) (not codded by default). **Bear in mind that this undecoration is always considering the relations are one to one**.
+Note: The decorator undecorates the POST, PUT and PATCH requests into resource key value pairs and among them, each of the keys that belong to a relation is undecorated under the relation name key, resulting the same structure as when retrieving the resorce with that relation included **when the relation is one to one** using [laravel-lumen-crud-wizard](https://github.com/macropay-solutions/laravel-lumen-crud-wizard).
+This facilitates the update on the relation also, if codded in the constroller of [laravel-lumen-crud-wizard](https://github.com/macropay-solutions/laravel-lumen-crud-wizard) (not codded by default). **Bear in mind that this undecoration is always considering the relations as one to one**.

 #### 5 Delete resource